KnowledgeBoat Logo

 (b)(i) Metal P is more reactive as it displaced silver from the solution of silver nitrate, to form new compound.

-(ii) In this reaction, metal P displaces silver from its salt (silver nitrate, AgNO₃) to form metal P nitrate and silver metal.
-Hence, the given reaction is a Displacement reaction.
+(ii) In this reaction, metal P displaces silver from its salt (silver nitrate, AgNO3) to form metal P nitrate and silver metal.
+Hence, the given reaction is a displacement reaction.

 (iii) Zinc being more reactive than copper, displaces copper from copper sulphate solution.
-The blue copper sulphate solution turns colourless due to the formation of zinc sulphate and a reddish brown copper is deposited on zinc.
+The blue copper sulphate solution turns colourless due to the formation of zinc sulphate and reddish brown copper is deposited on zinc.

 Zn + CuSO4 (aq) → ZnSO4 (aq) + Cu